-Your doctor might also recommend other specialized tests that evaluate the blood and urine to help determine if Cushing syndrome is present and to help identify the underlying source of any excess production.
-These tests often involve measuring cortisol levels before and after stimulation or suppression with other hormone medications.
+Your doctor might also recommend other specialized tests that involve measuring cortisol levels before and after stimulation or suppression with other hormone medications.

 - Saliva test.
 Cortisol levels normally rise and fall throughout the day.
 In people without Cushing syndrome, levels of cortisol drop significantly in the evening.
 By analyzing cortisol levels from a small sample of saliva collected late at night, doctors can see if cortisol levels are too high, suggesting a diagnosis of Cushing syndrome.

-A thin tube is inserted into your upper thigh or groin area while you're sedated, and threaded to the petrosal sinuses.
-Levels of ACTH are measured from the petrosal sinuses, and from a blood sample taken from the forearm.
+A thin tube is inserted into your upper thigh or groin area while you're sedated and is threaded to the petrosal sinuses.
+Levels of ACTH are measured from the petrosal sinuses and from a blood sample taken from the forearm.

-If ACTH is higher in the sinus sample, the problem stems from the pituitary.
-If the ACTH levels are similar between the sinus and forearm, the root of the problem lies outside of the pituitary gland.
+If the ACTH level is higher in the sinus sample, the problem stems from the pituitary.
+If the ACTH levels are similar between the sinuses and forearm, the root of the problem lies outside of the pituitary gland.

-These tests don't only help your doctor diagnose Cushing syndrome, they may also help rule out other medical conditions with similar signs and symptoms.
-For example, polycystic ovary syndrome — a hormone disorder in women with enlarged ovaries — shares some of the same signs and symptoms as Cushing has, such as excessive hair growth and irregular menstrual periods.
+These tests help your doctor diagnose Cushing syndrome, and they may help rule out other medical conditions with similar signs and symptoms.
+For example, polycystic ovary syndrome — a hormone disorder in women with enlarged ovaries — shares some of the same signs and symptoms as Cushing syndrome, such as excessive hair growth and irregular menstrual periods.
 Depression, eating disorders and alcoholism also can partially mimic Cushing syndrome.

 Treatments for Cushing syndrome are designed to lower the high level of cortisol in your body.
 The best treatment for you depends on the cause of the syndrome.
-Treatment options include:
+Options include:

 Abruptly discontinuing these medications could lead to deficient cortisol levels.
 Slowly tapering off corticosteroid drugs allows your body to resume normal cortisol production.